MegaGlest/megaglest-source/docs/README.release-management.txt

 This will update associated installers to use the correct version stamps

+To set the actual binary to the desired version you must manually edit glest_game/facilities/game_util.cpp const string glestVersionString 	= "v3.8-dev";

 #1.
 The source archive:
 This archive contains source code for binary compilation of the application and tools